Graduate Studies at CERI

 What is the New Madrid Seismic Zone?

-The NMSZ is an active intraplate seismic region where three earthquakes, probably larger than M7, produced ground motions that affected a significant portion of the central U.S. in 1811-1812.
-They caused widespread liquefaction, extensive damage, and disrupted commerce on the Mississippi River.
+It is an active intraplate region where three earthquakes, probably larger than M8, and eighteen larger than M6, produced ground motion that tore up a huge tract of the central U.S. in 1811-1812.
+An immense area of liquefaction buried forests, blew up Native American homes, and disrupted commerce on the Mississippi River.

 How to apply for admission.